We believe in treating both the emotional and physical needs of our patients.

 All Karing Partner dogs need to be registered as therapy dogs to participate in visits to the hospital.

 If your dog is not currently registered as a therapy dog, please go to the Alliance of Therapy Dogs website to learn more about how you and your dog can become a therapy dog team.
 If you have further questions, or want more information you are welcome to contact the Volunteer Services Office at OSF Healthcare St. Joseph Medical Center at 665-4728.

-In order to be a Karing Partner, volunteers must receive a flu shot annually.
+In order to be a Karing Partner, dogs must

-- Be able to follow these commands: sit, down, stay, stay and recall on command, and walk loosely on a leash.
+- Be able to sit, stay, stay and recall on command, and walk loosely on a leash.

 Please Note: Prong collars and gentle leaders are not acceptable.

 - Bathe your dog within 48 hours of coming for a visit and brush thoroughly day of visit.

 - Allow your dog to relieve itself before a visit and be sure to clean up after your dog.